syncthing/docs/users/config.rst

 disableTempIndexes
-    By default, devices exchange information about blocks available in transfers that are still in progress.
+    By default, devices exchange information about blocks available in transfers that are still in progress, which allows other devices to download parts of files that are not yet fully downloaded on your own device, essentially making transfers more torrent like.
 When set to true, such information is not exchanged for this folder.

 paused
     True if this folder is (temporarily) suspended.